 College & Alumni Program (CAP)

-Effective immediately, the CAP office will be closed.
+The CAP office is currently closed.
 However, all CAP staff are working remotely and can be reached by email or phone.
-All meetings with College Coaches and Financial Services Coordinators will take place virtually until further notice.
-We expect to be able to continue to support all CAP students during this difficult time.
-If you are a Wave-Maker, please reach out to your Coach and/or Financial Services Coordinator directly for support.
+All meetings with College Coaches and Financial Services Coordinators continue to be held virtually.

 CAP commits to coaching our students, who we call Wave-Makers, to graduate from college as quickly and with as little debt as possible while equipping them with the skills and experiences needed to be competitive contributors to the global workforce.